David R. Lewis

-David R. Lewis (born March 6, 1971) is an American former politician of the Republican Party who served as a member of the North Carolina General Assembly from 2002 to 2020, representing the state's 53rd House District.
+David Ray Lewis (born March 6, 1971) is an American former politician of the Republican Party who served as a member of the North Carolina General Assembly from 2002 to 2020, representing the state's 53rd House District.
 His district encompassed most of Harnett County including the City of Dunn and Towns of Angier, Coats, Erwin, and Lillington.

 Additionally, Lewis formerly served as the National Committeeman for the North Carolina Republican Party.

 In August 2020, he pleaded guilty to making a false statement to a bank and failing to file an income tax return.
 He then resigned.

 Early life, education and career

 Lewis was born in Fayetteville, North Carolina, the son of Jean (née Hudson) and Donnie Lewis.
 He grew up in Dunn area and attended Cape Fear High School in Cumberland County, North Carolina.

 After graduating from Cape Fear High School, Lewis went on to receive his degree in business administration from Campbell University.
 While at Campbell University, Lewis served two terms as student body president and was also a member of the College Republicans.

 He is a tobacco farmer and co-owner at Quality Equipment, LLC.